ashermanli/Portfolio/README.md

-$project
+# My Personal Portfolio
 ========

-$project was created to showcase my skills and past projects to the world.
+This project was created to showcase my skills and past projects to the world.
 This portfolio will be used to keep track of the projects I have created and display them.

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()
+You can check out the current version
+[Portfolio] (www.ashermanli.github.io/Portfolio)

 Features
 --------